Walter Marcon: First-class career

-Surprisingly, given his reputation as a bowler, Marcon took no known wickets in his first-class career.
+Surprisingly, given his reputation as a bowler, Marcon took no known wickets in his career.
 Bowling analyses were rarely compiled at the time, and bowlers were not credited with wickets which fell to catches.

 Marcon went up to Worcester College, Oxford, in 1842, and joined the Oxford University Cricket Club in 1843, making his debut against Marylebone Cricket Club (MCC) on 24 May at Bullingdon Green, near Oxford.
 Batting third, he scored 2 in the first innings and was run out for a duck in the second.
 That was his only match in 1843.

 In 1844, he played against MCC at the Magdalen College Ground on 30 May, scoring 15 and 5.
 He then played for the West of England at Lord's on 24 June, making no score in either innings.
 He scored another duck followed by his career best 29 playing for Oxford against MCC at Lord's on 27 June.

 In the University Match against Cambridge at Lord's on 4 July, Marcon scored 24 and eight not out.
 His final match was for the West of England against MCC at Bath on 5 August, when he scored two and was not out without scoring in the second innings.
 His bowling analysis was recorded in this match: he took no wickets for eight runs from forty balls.